waltoncon/envup/README.md

 - [ ] Command to create env files from example
   - [ ] Option to remove comments
   - [ ] Compute envup values (aws secrets, random values, hashes, etc)
+- [ ] Command to update existing env file from example
+  - [ ] Merge in new keys
+  - [ ] Create a backup of the original file
+  - [ ] Warn if the new backup isn't ignored by git